andykarpov/karabas-pro/README.md

 10) SEGA joystick support
 11) RTC (profi), emulated read/write support
 12) SD card access via Z-Controller emulation
-13) Turbo 7 MHz
+13) Turbo 7 MHz (and Turbo 14 Mhz on EP4CE10)
-14) ZX UNO simple UART @115200 for ESP8266 module (with ability to enable a secondary ZX UNO UART on uBus connector)
+14) ZX UNO simple UART @115200 for ESP8266 module (a secondary ZX UNO UART available on uBus connector for EP4CE10)
 15) An additional ROM bank with **PQ-DOS BIOS**
 16) An additional ROM bank with **Flash Tool** by **Doctor Max** to upgrade the FGPA firmware and ROM banks without programmer
 17) An additional ROM bank with **FDImage Tool** by **Doctor Max** to extract TRD, SCL, PRO, TD0 and FDI images on real floppies
+18) OSD menu
+19) OSD full-screen overlay with easy-to-change options, RTC setup, etc.

 ## More info